-Dr. David Shih’s keynote address will unpack contemporary antiracist discourse, and he will discuss how it may lead us toward justice goals or ineffectively away from them.
-As a professor, Dr. Shih encountered racism daily, and he will share some of the traumatic experiences that led to successful initiatives and interrupted systemic racism.
-Additionally, Dr. Shih will also discuss some of the disappointing setbacks he encountered throughout his career, which often caused the institutional status quo to be maintained.
-Dr. Shih will also encourage participants to consider how justice issues could be navigated at Harper College to minimize systemic racism and institutional barriers.
+Dr. David Shih’s keynote address unpacked contemporary antiracist discourse, and he discussed how it leads us toward justice goals or ineffectively away from them.
+As a professor, Dr. Shih encountered racism daily, and he shared some of the traumatic experiences that led to successful initiatives and how he interrupted systemic racism.
+Additionally, Dr. Shih discussed some of the disappointing setbacks he encountered throughout his career, which often caused the institutional status quo to be maintained.
+Furthermore, Dr. Shih encouraged participants to consider how justice issues could be navigated at Harper College to minimize systemic racism and institutional barriers.

 Featured Speaker: Dr. David Shih

-Dr. David Shih will lead a discussion on anti-blackness and the role it plays in personal and institutional meaning-making processes.
-This discussion will unpack the historical layers of anti-blackness and the deep roots of racism in America.
-Dr. Shih will also discuss state-sponsored policies and practices that are rooted in anti-blackness.
-Participants will also have opportunities to share their experiences and/or perspectives about anti-blackness, and/or how racism has been ignored, minimized, or deferred in the planning and execution of antiracist dialogues and initiatives within their institutions or social circles.
+Dr. David Shih led a discussion on anti-blackness and the role it plays in personal and institutional meaning-making processes.
+This discussion unpacked the historical layers of anti-blackness and the deep roots of racism in America.
+Dr. Shih also discussed state-sponsored policies and practices that are rooted in anti-blackness.
+Participants had opportunities to share their experiences and perspectives about anti-blackness and how racism has been ignored, minimized, or deferred in the planning and execution of antiracist dialogues and initiatives within their institutions and social circles.

 Racialized Trauma in BIPOC Bodies

 Michelle Byrd, MA, NCC, LPC; Tiffany Fang, NCC, LPC; & Dennis Nguyen, LCSW